SankeProds/jwtservice/README.md

 - id: a user id
 - data: a json with users data
 - authData: the data to use to verify the user identity
   - AuthMethod is the only mandatory field of authdata.
-Only supported method rigth now is "password"
+Only supported method right now is "password"

 ```
 application/json